Plants and Animals

 Bluejoint grass, cordgrass, rush, sedges, twig-rush, shrubby cinquefoil, swamp milkweed, big bluestem, Indian grass, Sullivant's milkweed, purple milkweed, swamp thistle, eastern prairie fringed orchid, marsh blazing star, whorled loosestrife, grass-of-Parnassus, smooth hedge nettle, swamp rose, Missouri ironweed, joe-pye weed, common bone set, spike-rush, little blue stem, prairie slough grass, flax, dogwoods, and hardstem bulrush.
 In bogs, it may also be associated with Sphagnum moss, sedges, leatherleaf, bog rosemary, cotton grass, swamp-laurel, three-leaved false Solomon's seal, Labrador tea, black spruce, chokecherry, tamarack, and bog birch.

 This species requires the maintenance of natural hydrological cycles and open habitat.
 Activities such as shrub removal are likely to benefit the species, but other management such as prescribed fire is not well understood.
 Caution and proper monitoring should be employed if using prescribed fire in occupied habitat.
+Spring fires should be conducted prior to emergence (mid-April).
 Poaching is also a threat.

 Random meander search covers areas that appear likely to have rare taxa, based on habitat and the judgement of the investigator.